 - Stagflation: Stagflation is characterized by slow economic recovery and relatively high unemployment, or economic stagflation, which at the same time is accompanied by rising inflation.
-The inflation modeled under this scenario will fluctuate between 5.9% and 12.0% during the first six years, averaging 8.6%, which is well above the 2.5% assumed rate of inflation. - Although nominal returns are relatively high for equity, real returns reflect much slower growth and are negative for years 1-5 in this scenario, implying that this period of stagflation is front-loaded, then tapers off and reverts to the baseline thereafter. - Fixed income is hit hardest initially in years 1-4, but then stagnates slightly below the baseline for the remainder of the scenario. - Credit Strategies' rate-sensitive exposure is adversely affected. - Liabilities and benefit payments are also impacted in this scenario as inflation exceeds the assumed 2.5% level during most years causing liability losses and higher cash flow requirements due to cost of living increases applicable to pension benefits.
+The inflation modeled under this scenario will fluctuate between 3.7% and 12.0% during the first six years, averaging 8.2%, which is well above the 2.5% assumed rate of inflation. - Although nominal returns are relatively high for equity, real returns (nominal returns adjusted for inflation) reflect much slower growth and are negative for years 1-5 in this scenario, implying that this period of stagflation is frontloaded, then tapers off and reverts to the baseline thereafter. - Fixed income is hit hardest initially in years 1-4, but then stagnates slightly below the baseline for the remainder of the scenario. - o Credit Strategies' rate-sensitive exposure is adversely affected. - Liabilities and benefit payments are also impacted in this scenario as inflation exceeds the assumed 2.5% level during most years causing liability losses and higher cash flow requirements due to cost of living increases applicable to pension benefits.
+Salaries would also be expected to be impacted by inflation, however the extent and timing of such increases is difficult to anticipate given the varied timing of historical increases provided to the state workforce..